leonardo-ra/PI/Setup/README.md

 **Step 5:** Connect the UR5e's Ethernet cable to your PC's Ethernet port - it should also work on a USB port, by using an Ethernet/USB adaptor.

 **Step 6:** Setting a static IP address.
-Got to Windows *Control Panel* > *Network and Internet* > *Network and Sharing Center*.
+Got to Windows *Control Panel* > *Network and Internet* > *Network and Sharing Centre*.
 You should see an "Unknown" Ethernet connection.
 Click on the Ethernet icon.
 You should now see the connection status tab:

 **POR IMAGEM**